tomcali/friend-finder/README.md

   }
 ]
 ```
-Gathered photographs for various celebrities from the web and entered those images into the JSON document array, changing information about names and ages in the process.
+Gathered URLs for images of various celebrities from the web and entered those images into the JSON document array, changing information about names and ages in the process.
+The survey responses, of course, were those from the JSON generator.
-* Set up a mlab-hosted MongoDB database with the information for the 40 potential friends.
+* We could have set up a mlab-hosted MongoDB database with the information for the 40 potential friends.
+Or we could have used MySQL.
+But the assignment did not call for data persistence or an outside database server.
 *
 *
 * Executed initial testing under node.js